kranzky/rote/README.md

 * Authentication: Omniauth
 * Authorisation: Pundit
 * Background Jobs: Sidekiq
-* Email: Sendgrid
-* Forms: ???
 * HTML Templating: Slim
 * JSON Templating: JBuilder
 * Logging: Semantic Logger
-* Testing: RSpec
+* Testing: RSpec and Jasmine
-* UI Framework: Bulma
+* UI Framework: Quasar
 * Data Binding: Vue
 * Stylesheets: SCSS
-* Scripting: Babel
-* WebGL: Pixi
 * Asset Build: Webpack
 * Deployment: Heroku

-It provides action objects, service objects and view models, along with a CLI for running it all.
+Szyny provides action objects, service objects and view models, along with a CLI for running it all, and a great development experience with hot reloading and the like.
+Out of the box it deploys easily to Heroku, and runs on the free tier.

+It has built-in support for analytics, caching, sending email, canvas rendering, image upload, audio, game controller input, realtime chat and all sorts of sweet stuff.
+It uses environment variables for all configuration, gracefully degrades when third-party services aren't configured, and supports easy feature toggling.

 Creating a project
 ------------------